 The Dark Sky Project

-We had an early supper on December 27 in preparation for a late night appointment at the University of Canterbury’s Mount John Observatory.
-With wind speeds in excess of 80kph on Mount John that night we were cautioned that the tour could potentially get cancelled.
+We had an early supper on 27 December in preparation for an appointment at the University of Canterbury’s Mt John Observatory.
+With wind speeds in excess of 80kph on Mt John that night we were cautioned that the tour could potentially get cancelled.
 After waiting for a bit, with a clear sky and reduced intensity, the team decided it was safe to be on the summit for the next couple of hours, and soon a bus-full of hopefuls boarded.

 Guided by the university’s researchers, The Dark Sky Project offers an information-rich star-gazing experience.
-One of the researchers offered setting my daughter’s SLR (fitted with EF-S 18-55mm lens) up to capture the Milky Way, the Southern Cross, and a dying star.
-I thought this wasn’t possible without a telescope!
+One of the researchers offered setting my daughter’s SLR up to capture the Milky Way, the Southern Cross, and a dying star.
+I had thought this wasn’t possible without a telescope!

 It’s educational to note that the tour is as much about light pollution as it is about Astronomy 101.
 In the words of Dr Tyler Nordgren:

 We’re losing the stars.
 Think about it this way: For 4.5 billion years, Earth has been a planet with a day and a night.
 Since the electric light bulb was invented, we’ve progressively lit up the night, and have gotten rid of it.
 Now 99 percent of the population lives under skies filled with light pollution.

 To best appreciate this problem, I highly recommend reading Nautilus’s Issue 11: Light.
 With so much light pollution, scientists and astronomers are finding it increasingly difficult to make scientific observations and discoveries.
 Why does it matter?
-It’s because the nights have helped progress science, historically helped us discover where we are in the universe, appreciate our uniqueness, what’s surrounding us, what’s coming at us and when, realise that we’re actually seeing the past of stars as their light takes years to reach us, helped us develop an understanding of the laws of physics by observing other planets.
+It’s because the nights have helped progress science, discover where we are in the universe, appreciate our uniqueness, what’s surrounding us, what’s coming at us and when, realise that we’re actually seeing the past of stars as their light takes years to reach us, and historically helped us develop an understanding of the laws of physics by observing other planets.